 Annual Pro Bono Survey

-Every year, the Vance Center partners with Latin Lawyer to develop and administer a survey measuring the continued institutionalization of pro bono in Latin America.
-In 2018—with critical support from clearing house partners in the Network— over 130 law firms completed the survey.
-The impact of the work is clear:
+For the last 12 years, the Vance Center has partnered with Latin Lawyer to develop and administer a survey measuring the continued institutionalization of pro bono in Latin America.
+In 2019—with critical support from clearing house partners in the Network— over 160 law firms completed the survey, the most ever in the history of the survey.
+Survey results demonstrate that the impact of the work is clear:

 The Vance Center has been a key partner in launching a pro bono clearinghouse in Uruguay.
 The expert support of the Vance Center Pro Bono Practice team will allow us ultimately to bridge the access to justice for the most vulnerable members of our society.